uesleibros/OpenGPT/opengpt/models/completion/forefront/DOC.md

 res = email.CreateAccount()
 ```

-It will take some time to create the account, but after creating it, it will return some values ​​like: `client` and `sessionID`.
+It will take some time to create the account, but after creating it, it will return some values like: `client` and `sessionID`.
 You can store these values in variables for later use.

 ```py
 client = res.client